 The Reepham Archive works to acquire, preserve, and catalogue material related to the local area for open public access.
 Most of the material is textual and photographic; the oldest manuscripts are over 200 years old and the earliest photographs date to the mid-19th century.

 The Archive has a small team of volunteers who transcribe original manuscripts into searchable PDF documents to facilitate research.
 The Archive is run by volunteers and is financed by the parent charities, by providing services and by donations.
 It is open to the public from 10 am to noon on the first Wednesday and Saturday of each month, except over holiday periods, and by appointment.

-The material in the Archive is organised on the principles of the International System of Archival Description and uses the ‘Omeka’ system to manage and publish its collections.
-The material is searchable using key words, including dates.
+The material in the Archive is organised on the principles of the International System of Archival Description and uses the Omeka content management system to manage and publish its collections.
+The material is searchable using keywords, including dates.